RonsenbergVI/trendpy/README.md

 # Requirements

 These requirements reflect the testing environment.
-It is possible that arch will work with older versions.
+It is possible that trendpy will work with older versions.

 * Python (2.7.11+)
 * NumPy (1.12+)